FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/mongodb/db_mongo_auth.rst

     }

+.. _configure_mongodb_auth_rootuser:

 Set up an administrative user
 -----------------------------

-It is important to set up this user before you enable authorization, otherwise you might lock yourself out of any actions on the database.
+It is important to set up this user before you enable access control, otherwise you might lock yourself out of any actions on the database.
 The script below will create a user name ``admin`` and password ``admin_secret``, authorized to do anything on any database.

 .. code-block:: javascript